 The Pulitzer Prize–winning play by Donald Margulies (Time Stands Still

-is a masterpiece about two couples who do everything together, until one marriage crumbles and their lives veer in opposite directions.
-Tony nominee Pam MacKinnon (Clybourne Park
+rk).
+This wryly funny and richly layered masterpiece is about two couples who do everything together, until one marriage crumbles and their lives veer in opposite directions.
+Learn more and buy tickets.

 It’s about realizing that you are in a bit too deep.